ess-dmsc/event-formation-unit/README.md

 Conan is used to download dependencies.
 For conan to know where the dependencies can be downloaded from, package repositories must be added by running the following commands:

-* `conan remote add conancommunity https://api.bintray.com/conan/conan-community/conan`
-* `conan remote add bincrafters https://api.bintray.com/conan/bincrafters/public-conan`
+* `conan remote add bincrafters https://bincrafters.jfrog.io/artifactory/api/conan/public-conan`
-* `conan remote add conan-transit https://api.bintray.com/conan/conan/conan-transit`
-* `conan remote add ess-dmsc https://api.bintray.com/conan/ess-dmsc/conan`
+* `conan remote add ecdc https://artifactoryconan.esss.dk/artifactory/api/conan/ecdc`

 Note also that for additional functionality you might want to install the following dependencies manually: